Is A Residential Self Cleaning Toilet Good For A Primary Bathroom?

 The Self Cleaning Toilet: Luxurious and Practical

-If you're planning a master bath remodel, it's worth taking the time to do a little research and check out the technological innovations that smart toilets offer.
+If you're planning a primary bath remodel, it's worth taking the time to do a little research and check out the technological innovations that smart toilets offer.
 Companies like Kohler and American Standard are adapting the technologies pioneered by the Japanese to the American market.
 The general response has been extremely positive.
 People who have tried the technology have called it nothing less than “life changing.”
 In fact, Kohler's share of the smart toilet market increased by 50% last year.

-Even at the basic level, smart toilets are a practical choice as well as a luxury item at home in a modern spa-like master bath.
+Even at the basic level, smart toilets are a practical choice as well as a luxury item at home in a modern spa-like primary bath.
 As the trend of aging in place continues to grow, smart toilets can be a useful addition for people with a limited range of motion.
 As homeowners age and performing household chores like regular cleaning gets more difficult, a self cleaning toilet can reduce the effort and time spent cleaning and new technology like TOTO's E-water+ self cleaning toilet uses electrolyzed water rather than harsh chemicals, making it more environmentally friendly.

 Beyond Simple Utility